johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

 ---
 title: "Manage Websites Like Docker"
-description: "Manage static websites like you manage machines with Docker"
+description: Manage static websites like you manage Docker images
 publishDate: "19 October 2021"
 author: "John"
 heroImage: "/vendor/img/www.pexels.com/pixabay/view-of-street-from-a-glass-window.jpg"
 alt: "Astro"
-layout: "../../../components/BlogMain.astro"
+layout: "../../../components/new/BlogPage.astro"
 tags: ["programming"]
 ---

 _Author’s Note: This is based on **Experimental** technologies that aren't quite ready for production.
 Nonetheless, the ideas presented in this article may turn out useful._

-Did you know that you can manage static websites like you manage machines with [Docker](https://docker.com)?
+Did you know that you can manage static websites like you manage [Docker](https://docker.com) images?
 Well, you can! but I'm sure you have a few more questions...

-What _exactly_ do I mean by this?
+- What _exactly_ do I mean by this?
-Why would you want to?
+- Why would you want to?
-How can you do it your self?
+- How can you do it your self?

 To find answers,
 we will first take a simplified look at how management works with Docker.
-Then, we will see if we can create a similar process for websites.
+We will then learn how to create a similar process for static websites.

 ## Process